Han-Cao/HarmoniSV/README.md

 # HarmoniSV
 A toolkit to harmonize and filter structural variations across methods and samples.

 **Important**: This tool is under development and lack of detailed documentation.
-Please open an issue for questions or bug report.
+We have tested HarmoniSV to perform population-scale SV calling using SV calls from `Sniffles2`, `cuteSV`, and `SVIM`.
+It should be able to work with any SV callers whose output follows VCF specification.
+Please open an issue for questions or bug reports.

+## Features
+- Harmonize population-scale SV calling and force-calling results from any SV callers
+- Machine learning SV filter to balance accuracy and sensitivity
+- Fast VCF manipulation, annotation, and conversion via `pysam`

 ## Installation
 ``` bash